Tanya (Judaism): Levels of divine service

-Jewish criticism
+Criticism

 The Tanya's hypotheses that every Jew has two souls and that the souls of non-Jews are fundamentally different from those of Jews (with non-Jewish souls originating from the realm of evil) have been controversial.
 More precisely, the Tanya states that Jewish people have two souls: the nefesh elokis (or divine soul) and the nefesh behamis (or animal soul), which is not inherently evil but basic.
 It states that non-Jews have only the latter.
 In Israel Shahak's book Jewish History, Jewish Religion: The Weight of Three Thousand Years, he states that many Orthodox communities today hold this belief, and gives various examples of where they get this belief from.
 In reference to Gentile intercourse, the Halakha says that Gentiles have the "flesh of asses(donkey)" and whose "issue(semen) is like that of horses".
+It gets this belief from the Book of Ezekiel.
 This attitude of treating Gentiles and their behavior as animalistic is furthered upon in the Talmud tractate Berakhot, where it's stated that sex between a Jewish person and a Gentile is the same as bestiality.
 Another prominent example is in Maimonides's book The Guide for the Perplexed, which is regarded as the greatest work of Jewish religious philosophy ever by most Orthodox communities.
 There is a passage near the end of the third book that clarifies who is and is not capable of reaching the true worship of God.
 Some of those who aren't capable are:

 Some of the Turks [i.e., the Mongol race) and the nomads in the North, and the Blacks and the nomads in the South, and those who resemble them in our climates.
 And their nature is like the nature of mute animals, and according to my opinion they are not on the level of human beings, and their level among existing things is below that of a man and above that of a monkey, because they have the image and the resemblance of a man more than a monkey does.